-Michael: How large was your board?
+Chris: How large was your board?
 Did your board truly add value to the company’s development?

 Joe: It was 7 people.
 We had a good dynamic, and it was helpful from a financing standpoint, for sure.
 Lots of deal knowledge that helped when raising debt, and during M&A.

-Michael: What’s the most important thing that you learned about yourself?
+Chris: What’s the most important thing that you learned about yourself?

 Joe: I learned I am a good problem solver.
 I realize now that is what I do most of my day when not in front of clients and prospects.
 Every day, running a company is an adventure if you’re growing fast, and problems will present themselves.
 How you react to them are key.

-Michael: Anything that you wish you’d done differently?
+Chris: Anything that you wish you’d done differently?

 Joe: I would have hired a CFO sooner.
 I didn’t, going into this, place enough value on that role since I was comfortable with finance myself and had some great support in that department.
 Ultimately I learned what a CFO really does and what they are good at.
 It made a tremendous difference in hiring a great CFO, and I will never go back into battle without one.

-Michael: What have you been up to since the exit?
+Chris: What have you been up to since the exit?

 Joe: We have a nice opportunity to keep doing exactly what we were doing before so my team is excited about that.
 We continue on our growth mission and focus on providing the best end-to-end experience for financial advisors.
 I did manage to finally take a full week of vacation in the Caribbean that was long overdue, and get the ski house I always wanted in Vail so that I can have greater family time when not focused on work.

-Michael: That sounds great!
+Chris: That sounds great!
 Last question: What’s the best advice you ever got?
 And what advice would you give to other CEOs planning for exit?